spacelift-io/user-documentation/docs/integrations/docker.md

 By default, Spacelift uses the latest version of the[`public.ecr.aws/spacelift/runner-terraform`](https://gallery.ecr.aws/spacelift/runner-terraform){: rel="nofollow"} image, a simple Alpine image with a small bunch of universally useful packages.
 Feel free to refer to the [Dockerfile](https://github.com/spacelift-io/runner-terraform/blob/main/Dockerfile){: rel="nofollow"} that builds this image.

 !!! info
-    Given that we use Continuous Deployment on our backend and Terraform provider, we **explicitly don't want to version** the runner image.
+    Given that we use Continuous Deployment on our backend and OpenTofu/Terraform provider, we **explicitly don't want to version** the runner image.
 Feature previews are available under a `future` tag, but we'd advise against using these as the API might change unexpectedly.

 ### Standard runner image flavors